drupalprojects/editor_note/README.md

 Similar Projects
 ----------------

+The key feature of the Editor Notes module is that editor is able to add his own notes and browse notes of other editors directly in 'edit content' form.
+It saves time when adding/updating large amount of content.

 1. [Admin Notes] creates a block that displays a textarea pre-filled with the existing comment for that specific page.
 2. [SiteNotes] introduces a new content type "sitenotes."
 It also creates